2018 Healthcare Scholarship Recipients Announced

-NORTH CONWAY, NH – Students studying everything from psychology to nursing to physical therapy were the recipients of scholarships from Memorial Hospital’s annual scholarship fund, including the Memorial Hospital Scholarship; the Memorial Hospital Volunteers Scholarship Program and the Visiting Nurse Home Care and Hospice of Carroll County (VNHCH) Kathleen Sheehan Memorial Award.
+NORTH CONWAY, NH – Students studying everything from Neuroscience and Behavior to Biomedical Engineering to Nursing were the recipients of scholarships from Memorial Hospital’s annual scholarship fund, including the Memorial Hospital Scholarship; the Memorial Hospital Volunteers Scholarship Program and the Visiting Nurse Home Care and Hospice of Carroll County (VNHCH) Kathleen Sheehan Memorial Award.
 The hospital’s scholarship awards are designed to support students in our community pursuing careers in health-related fields.
 The Memorial Hospital Foundation also offered a scholarship in honor of Miranda Leavitt for students with diabetes or who are studying health care, nutrition or exercise physiology.

 The Scholarship program specifically seeks to assist those students within the hospital’s service area (towns served by SAU 9, SAU 13 and MSAD 72) who have already demonstrated the successful completion of part of a higher education degree.
 Adult learners returning to school, changing careers or seeking additional education are encouraged to apply.
 Students must be accepted into an accredited course of study in a health-related field on at least a half-time basis, and demonstrate successful completion of some earlier portion of their program of study.
 Each scholarship has its own criteria and interested students are encouraged to view the application online for specifics.